networking/init-cms-sandbox/README.md

 The installation of the sandbox is pretty much the same as a normal installation of Symfony project.

-This document contains information on how to download, install, and start using Symfony.
-For a more detailed explanation, see the [Installation][1] chapter of the Symfony Documentation.
+This document contains information on how to download, install, and start using the networking init CMS sandbox.
+For a more detailed explanation on install Symfony, see the [Installation][1] chapter of the Symfony Documentation.

 1) Installing the networking init CMS sandbox